-Ground water - underground water, but excluding water in pipes, tanks, and other containers created or set up by people.
+Ground water - underground water, excluding water in pipes, tanks, and other containers created or set up by people.

 Harmonic mean flow - the number of daily flow measurements divided by the sum of the reciprocals of the flows.
-That is, it is the reciprocal of the mean of the reciprocals.
+It is the reciprocal of the mean of the reciprocals.